SaikrishnaSonnakula/styleguide_source/contributing.md

 ![Forking styleguide](https://sites.sp.kp.org/teams/dsg/creative/fed/SiteAssets/SitePages/Contributing%20to%20Styleguide/Screen%20Shot%202016-02-19%20at%2012.12.46.png)

-3. In your Styleg Guide> Git  directory , update the config file to the following so you can fetch pull requests, sync with upstream,and stay up to date with the latest code:
+3. In your StyleGuide> Git directory, update the config file to the following so you can fetch pull requests, sync with upstream, and stay up to date with the latest code:
 ```
     [core]
     repositoryformatversion = 0